Ukraine: ‘Fast-track’ talks underway for missiles, planes

 However, in remarks to online video channel Freedom, Podolyak said that some of Ukraine’s Western partners maintain a “conservative” attitude to arms deliveries, “due to fear of changes in the international architecture.”
 Russia and North Korea have accused the West of prolonging and taking a direct role in the war by sending Kyiv increasingly sophisticated weapons.

 “We need to work with this.
 We must show (our partners) the real picture of this war,” Podolyak said, without naming specific countries.
 “We must speak reasonably and tell them, for example, ‘This and this will reduce fatalities, this will reduce the burden on infrastructure.
 This will reduce security threats to the European continent, this will keep the war localized.’
-And we are doing it,”
+And we are doing it.”

 The U.S. and Germany agreed Wednesday to share advanced tanks with Ukraine along with the Bradley and Marder vehicles promised earlier, a decision that led to criticism not only from the Kremlin but from the prime minister of NATO and European Union member Hungary.